-Highlights in Rosemary Joshua's 2013/14 season include Despina in staged performances of Così fan tutte with the Los Angeles Philharmonic and Gustavo Dudamel; her first Contessa in concert performances of Le nozze di Figaro on tour with the Freiburger Barock Orchester and René Jacobs; John Adams' El Niño with the London Philharmonic Orchestra and Vladimir Jurowski and the title role in concert performances of Theodora on tour with The English Concert and Harry Bicket.
+Rosemary Joshua's most recent engagements have included Despina in staged performances of Così fan tutte with the Los Angeles Philharmonic and Gustavo Dudamel; her first Contessa in concert performances of Le nozze di Figaro on tour with the Freiburger Barock Orchester and René Jacobs; John Adams' El Niño with the London Philharmonic Orchestra and Vladimir Jurowski and the title role in concert performances of Theodora on tour with The English Concert and Harry Bicket.

-Her recent appearances on the stage have included Anne Trulove The Rake's Progress and Despina Così fan tutte (Covent Garden); Tytania A Midsummer Night's Dream (La Scala); Oscar Un ballo in maschera and Helen in the world premiere of Manfred Trojahn's Orest (Netherlands Opera); Adèle Die Fledermaus (Metropolitan Opera) and the title role in The Cunning Little Vixen (Opéra National du Rhin, Netherlands Opera & La Scala).
+Notable operatic appearances have included Anne Trulove The Rake's Progress and Despina Così fan tutte (Covent Garden); Tytania A Midsummer Night's Dream (La Scala); Oscar Un ballo in maschera and Helen in the world premiere of Manfred Trojahn's Orest (Netherlands Opera); Adèle Die Fledermaus (Metropolitan Opera) and the title role in The Cunning Little Vixen (Opéra National du Rhin, Netherlands Opera & La Scala).

 She is particularly regarded internationally for her many Handel roles, having sung Ginevra Ariodante (San Diego, Moscow); Angelica Orlando (Munich, Covent Garden & Aix-en-Provence); Poppaea Agrippina (Cologne, Brussels & Paris); Cleopatra Giulio Cesare (Paris, Amsterdam & Florida); and the title-role in Semele (Aix-en-Provence, Innsbruck Festival, Flanders, Cologne, BBC Proms & English National Opera - for which she was nominated for a Laurence Olivier Award).
 Most recently she has sung Nitocris Belshazzar (Deutsche Staatsoper, Théâtre du Capitole, Innsbruck Festival & Aix-en-Provence) and the title-role in Partenope (English National Opera).